April 23, 2024

 Supporting your son/daughter through a stressful exam period can be daunting, but parents can have a real impact on a smooth exam season.
 Just a few tweaks to their daily schedule and approach to revision can really help boost their performance.

-Being well prepared and knowing how to organise their time is key to exam success, but it’s especially important when students have a busy exam schedule.
+Being well-prepared and knowing how to revise for an exam is key to exam success, but knowing how to organise their time is especially important when students have a busy exam schedule.

 Within this revision timetable, students should plan to space out their learning.
 This means having more frequent revision sessions spaced over a larger period of time, rather than cramming it all at once.